lamhq/tech-notes/pages/devops/aws/database/rds.md

 - Are available for multi-AZ deployments.
 - Can be applied to Read Replicas if DB instance class and region are the same.
 - Scaling is achieved through changing the instance class for compute and modifying storage capacity for additional storage allocation.

-## Monitoring, Logging and Reporting

-You can subscribe to **Amazon RDS Events** to be **notified when changes occur** with a DB instance, DB snapshot, DB parameter group, or DB security group.

-Amazon RDS Performance Insights allows to **assess the load on your database** and determine when and where to act.

-You can look at automated recommendations from **Amazon RDS Recommendations** for database resources, such as DB instances, read replicas, and DB parameter groups.

-You can view metrics sent from Amazon RDS in Amazon CloudWatch Metrics and perform actions based on the metric and a threshold you set.

-You can monitor, store, and access your **database log files** in CloudWatch Logs.

-## Authorization and Access Control

-Amazon RDS supports identity-based policies using IAM.

-IAM database authentication works with MySQL and PostgreSQL.
-With this authentication method, you don’t need to use a password when you connect to a DB instance.
-Instead, you use an authentication token.

-Benefits of IAM database authentication:
-- Network traffic to and from the database is encrypted using Secure Sockets Layer (SSL).
-- You can use IAM to centrally manage access to your database resources, instead of managing access individually on each DB instance.
-- For applications running on Amazon EC2, you can use profile credentials specific to your EC2 instance to access your database instead of a password, for greater security.

 ## Amazon RDS Proxy